allainaleyran/CS3/q1/q1_sg2_a2.md

 | :--- | :--- |
 | [] Does the algorithm check if the list is empty?<br>[] Does it handle invalid inputs (like letters instead of numbers)?<br>[]  Does it avoid crashing when inputs are unusual? | [] Does the algorithm check if the list is empty?<br>[] Does it handle invalid inputs (like letters instead of numbers)?<br>[]  Does it avoid crashing when inputs are unusual? |

-6. Final Answer
+**6. Final Answer**

-Based on your answers from 1 to 5, which one is the better algorithm that you will use to solve the problem of finding the highest number?
+**Based on your answers from 1 to 5, which one is the better algorithm that you will use to solve the problem of finding the highest number?
 Why?
-Summarize your answer
+Summarize your answer.**